docs

 Running applications

-After installing Yii, you have a working Yii application that can be launched via ./yii serve and then accessed via the URL http://localhost:8080/.
-This section will introduce the application’s built-in functionality, how the code is organized, and how the application handles requests in general.
+After installing Yii, you have a working Yii application.
+This section introduces the application’s built-in functionality, how the code is organized, and how the application handles requests in general.

 Note that unlike the framework itself, after you install a project template, it’s all yours.
 You’re free to add or delete code and overall change it as you need.